Estimation Stability with Cross Validation (ESCV): Methodology

 \subsection{$ESCV$: Incorporating Cross-Validation}

 There is no guarantee that our $ES$ metric would have only one local minimum.
-Note that unless the multiple solution paths match up perfectly, there will be a local minimum or multiple local minima.
+Unless the multiple solution paths match up perfectly, there will be a local minimum or multiple local minima.
 Hence, even in the case where $Y$ bears no relation to $X$ at all, an inadvertent minimum on the $ES$ metric will falsely suggest the pseudo solutions are converging towards a meaningful solution.
 To prevent scenarios like this where $ES$ fails, we incorporate cross-validation into our selection.
 We have already limited our choice of minimum $ES$ to local minima.
-Here we further limit it to the local minimum of $\tau$ that is smaller than the cross-validation choice.
+Here we further limit it to the local minimum of $\lambda$ that gives a smaller solution than the cross-validation choice.
 We call this improved criterion \emph{estimation stability with cross validation} ($ESCV$).
 In Section \ref{SecResults} on experimental results, we use a grid-search algorithm to find such a local minimum of $ES$ as commonly done for $CV$.
-Thus $ESCV$'s computational cost is similar to that of $CV$ and they are both easily paralleable.
+Thus $ESCV$'s computational cost is similar to that of $CV$ and they are both easily parallelizable.

 We are exploiting the fact that cross-validation overselects \citep{LenLinWab06, WasRoe09}.
+(Please see Section \ref{SecCVc} for more details.)
 When $ES$ gives a meaningful local minimum, cross-validation will likely overselect.
 Hence, $ESCV$ behaves like $ES$ above.
 However, when $Y$ bears no relation to $X$, or when the noise overwhelms the signal, cross-validation will likely choose the trivial solution correctly.
 In this case, $ESCV$ will follow suit and pick up the trivial solution.
 Note that this has negligible additional computation cost, as we are essentially getting the cross-validation choice for free.
 The bulk of the computation lies in computing the multiple solution paths we already have.